USS Cacapon: Fate

-She was decommissioned, and struck from the Navy List in August 1973 and transferred to the Maritime Administration for disposal.
-Her final disposition was to be sold for scrapping (date unknown) to Zidell Exploration Portland, Oregon.
+Cacapon was decommissioned, and struck from the Navy List in August 1973 and transferred to the Maritime Administration for disposal.
+She was scrapped by Zidell Exploration Portland, Oregon.

 Awards

-Cacapon received four battle stars for World War II service, and the Navy Unit Commendation and nine battle stars for Korean war service.
+Cacapon received four battle stars for World War II service, and the Navy Unit Commendation and nine battle stars for Korean War service.
+Medal of Honor winner Ed Freeman served aboard Cacapon during World War II.